• Blog

-How to Get the Perfect Painted Concrete Porch – The RIGHT Way!
+the Ultimate Guide to the Perfect Painted Concrete Porch

-Today I will be taking you through all of the correct steps that I took to get our side porch prepped and painted and beautiful THE FIRST TIME!
+Today, I will be taking you through all of the correct steps that I took to get our side porch prepped, painted and beautiful THE FIRST TIME!
+In the past I have painted a total of three concrete porches.
+The first one that I painted in 2019 was our large back porch in our former Indiana home..

 read before starting – this is important!